10 Different Types of Skunks

 what a skunk looks like

 When you think of skunks, this is most likely the species that comes to mind.
 Striped skunks can be found everywhere from Northern Mexico to Southern Canada and are highly adaptable.
-Able to eat insects, rodents, small lizards, and even venomous snakes, these critters are an important part of the ecosystem.

-They also happen to make great pets due to how sociable they are.
+But for some, they happen to make great pets due to how sociable they are.
 Owning a skunk is legal in 17 states, although they must be de-sacked and usually registered.
 In the UK, it’s also legal to own a skunk, but illegal to de-sack one.

 Striped skunks have two lighter stripes running down their back and tail and may sometimes have additional white markings.
 They’re quite intelligent and inquisitive, but also quite capable of defending themselves when threatened.